jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/controllers/xbox-kinect-one.png" width="250">

-The used for various titles on the Xbox One.
+Used for various titles on the Xbox One.

 #### How to configure / emulate